Skip to Main Content

 1. Know Your Risks; 2.
 Make a Plan; and 3.
 Take Action

-• Establish a “safety destination” (like a friend’s or relative’s house some distance away) and plan several different routes to get there so you can drive around roadblocks or hazards.
-Practice your plan and become familiar with each route so you will be better prepared.
+• Establish a “safety destination” (like a friend’s or relative’s house some distance away), plan several different routes to get there so you can drive around roadblocks or hazards and practice your plan

 • Long before storm season approaches, prepare your house to withstand the effects of a natural disaster.
-Mitigation can keep natural hazards, like flooding and hurricanes, from having catastrophic impacts.
+Called “mitigation”, this can keep natural hazards from having catastrophic impacts.

-• You may need to turn off your gas, water and electricity before you evacuate.
-Each member of the household should learn when and how to do this.
+• You may need to turn off your gas, water and electricity before you evacuate, so each member of the household should learn when and how to do this

 10 tips for Disaster Safety